enviusnl/Settled/README.md

 Settled
 =======
-A simple Bash script that turns your clean Ubuntu 14.04 installation into an awesome front-end development tool.
+A Bash script that turns your Ubuntu machine installation into an awesome front-end development tool.

 By default Settled installs the following packages and their dependencies: